 I have finally caught up with all of the episodes on Frank Delaney’s Re: Joyce podcasts.
 These are excellent.
+Unfortunately due to the death of Frank Delaney they abruptly stop.
+Hopefully, someone will carry them on.
 I have a copy of Ulysses on my iPhone and I listen and read in sync. when commuting on bus tram or aeroplane.
-I tried to just listen to the podcasts when driving, but it is impossible, particularly with the dense tests of Scylla and Charybdis from Ulysses.
+I tried to just listen to the podcasts when driving, but it is impossible, particularly with the dense texts of Scylla and Charybdis from Ulysses.

 Online mapping is a great resource and I regularly use Google Maps with Satellite View and Street View.

 Historical and current mapping is available on the Ordnance Survey Ireland Website here.
 I use this very regularly.
 You can zoom in on a part of Dublin and you can compare current Dublin layouts with historical mapping.
 Typically I refer to the Historic 25″ Map and by using the Overlay Off slider I can compare the past to the present.
 The online OSi 25″ mapping historical mapping dates from 1897 to 1913, ideal for looking at the Dublin City layout when Joyce’s works were written.